userlandkernel/baseband-research/README.md

 Officially it is not available in public.
 QXDM requires a valid login-based license that is activated by providing a username, password and admin code.
 Cracking QXDM is covered in this document: (soon).
+The baseband will not store any crashlogs on the NAND, the full crashlogs including registers are stored in protected NVRAM.

 ## Useful to know